 There are a variety of Eurail passes available for non-Europe residents and Europe residents, which offer unlimited train travel for a varying amounts of time.

-If you are purchasing single train-leg tickets, than you can find schedules and purchase tickets through the Rail Europe or SNCF websites.
+If you are purchasing single train-leg tickets, than you can find schedules and purchase tickets through Rail Europe or SNCF websites.

-If you are traveling from the UK to a destination in France (Paris or otherwise), there is a helpful and info packed website called the Man in Seat 61, where you can find information on purchasing tickets, schedules and more.
+If you are traveling from the UK to a destination in France (Paris or otherwise), there is a helpful and info-packed website called the Man in Seat 61, where you can find information on purchasing tickets, schedules and more.

 Photo by Redjar flickr